Fastdruid/ReCDTV/Connectors/CN9.md

 1. When SELDRQ is HIGH (that is, during software transfer mode), the LS8950 sets the WAIT output to LOW to signal the host to suspend the data transfer.
 WAIT is held high while DTEN is HIGH, and while the LC8950 is not transferring data to the host.
 2. When SELDRQ is LOW (that is, during DMA transfer mode), WAIT functions as a DRQ (Data Request) output to the host computer.
 WAIT remains LOW while DTEN is HIGH, and while the LC8951 is not transfering data to the host.

-It is presumed that the CDTV uses option 2 both from the name as well as the use of the DMAC and based on the design of the A570 where SELDRQ is held LOW via a 6.8K resistor to ground.
+It is ~presumed~ confirmed that the CDTV uses option 2 both from the name as well as the use of the DMAC and based on the design of the A570 where SELDRQ is held LOW via a 6.8K resistor to ground.

 ### 23 *HWR
  Connects to the LC8951 on the drive - Host Data Write Input (why not Host Write Ready?)